gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

     * git add newfile.txt

   * Commit any changes you've made, and comment on those changes
-    * git commit -a -m "created a new file for text"
+    * git commit -a -m "created a new text file"

   * Push changes back to the github repository
     * git push